 The Specific Objectives are to:

-- Equip graduates with specialized knowledge and skills to play a meaningful role in management and provide professional leadership in Multi-Dimensional Peace Operations, International/Regional Organizations, Peace Councils, Civil Society Organizations as well as Non-Governmental Organizations.
+- Equip graduates with specialized knowledge and skills to play meaningful roles in managing and providing professional leadership in Multi-Dimensional Peace Operations, International/Regional Organizations, Infrastructures for Peace, Civil Society Organizations as well as Non-Governmental Organizations;

-- Meet the demands and aspirations for continuing education of employees serving in public and private sector organizations involved in conflict, peace and security issues.
+- Meet the demands and aspirations for continuing education of employees serving in public and private sector organizations involved in the issue areas of conflict, peace and security;

 - Improve opportunities for women to attain higher positions in international, regional and national organizations.

 - Theories and Concepts of Gender.

 - Theories and Analysis of Conflict, Peace and Security.

 - Research Methods in Gender, Peace and Security.

 - Gender and Post-Conflict Reconstruction and Development.